yamtec/lightspeedcb/README.md

 # blockerbypass
 Basically a script or something to bypass any website blocker.
-Support added every other day or so
+New support added every other day or so.